simpledotorg/simple-server/doc/arch/020-questionnaires-aka-dynamic-forms.md

 For most screens, mobile stores the translations for all languages.
 Since a questionnaire's layout is driven by server, translations are also stored on server-side.
 When user changes a locale, a sync gets triggered on mobile.
 We leverage this behaviour of mobile to communicate layouts with new translations from server to mobile.

-We're storing locale inside Questionnaire sync resource's `process_token` (_another aspect where questionnaires differ from other sync resources_).
-When a user changes locale, Server **resyncs** all questionnaires to Mobile because of mismatch between user & process token's locale.
+In addition to the usual keys, we're storing the user's locale inside Questionnaire sync resource's `process_token`.
+Unlike other sync resources, where a region change triggers a `force_resync`, in case of questionnaires, a locale change triggers a `force_resync`.

+> **Note:** When user changes locale, Mobile does not invalidate the questionnaire table on the device.
+The app will render questionnaires with older locale until sync is done fetching newer translations.

 ### 9. Other features and points of note